SurrealRanch/home/README.md

 Home on the range

-This is the place wherw the Buffalo roam and the patty flakes are blowin in the wind.
+This is the place where the Buffalo roam and the chips are blowin in the wind.